How Do I Clear My Record? What You Need to Know About Record Expungement

 While you might get the courts to expunge your record, the information is likely still out there.
 News archives, search engines, and websites that compile mugshots are all still out there.
 What goes on the Internet is almost impossible to fully erase.

 A simple search of your name might pull up news stories about your arrest, a picture of your mug shot, or other information about you and the offense.
 As more and more law enforcement agencies use social media and post information and pictures of offenders, you might have information included there too.
+Ideally you need to remove these mugshots from Google – see VelSEOity for information on doing so.

 Can An Expunged Record Still Hurt You in the Future?